 The Telop interface is divided into two sections.
 The section on the upper right is the Status Window.
 On the upper right of the Status Window there is an egocentric view of the sensor data.
 The small rectangle represents the robot, facing forward (towards the top of the screen).
 This is exactly the same as the sensor display in the main MissionLab window except it is from the robot's perspective.
 Below that is the Objective display which shows the world coordinates of the current goal of the robot.
 The first two numbers are the coordinates of the goal, the next is the distance to the goal, and the last is the angular distance to the goal (L is for left and R is for right).
-Under the Objective is the Target display, which shows the current coordinates of the robot itself, along with the current date and time.
+Under the Objective is the Target display, which shows the current voltage of the robot itself, along with the current date and time.
 The Battery display shows the current voltage of the battery on the robot, if such a reading is available.
 The Comm display shows the communication between the robot and the host computer, both in terms of ping loss and ping delay (in milliseconds).
-The E-Stop button is the emergency stop button which will halt the robot if it is pressed.
-Next to it is the Deadman Switch, which does nothing if clicked with the mouse but will be explained later in the context of using a real joystick.
+The Deadman Switch, which does nothing if clicked with the mouse but will be explained later in the context of using a real joystick.
 The Skip Waypoint button will cause the AtOrSkipGoal trigger to become true and cause a transition in the FSA, if such a trigger was used.
 Finally, the Close Telop button will remove the telop interface and end teleoperation.